Traditional Irish Name

 In its original state, Ballybricken Castle was a square structure, four storeys high, with walls 50 feet high.
 In 1840, local people still referred to it as ‘Old Court’.1

-Interesting architectural features: the arched doorway is still extant, as is part of the vault over the first-floor chamber.
+The only extant architectural features is the arched doorway, and a section of the remaining vault over the first-floor chamber.

 This once fine castle (see archival photo in Image Gallery) is today an overgrown ruin.
 It was was judged ‘unsafe’ in the 1960s, and the upper-floors were brought down by explosives.2

 The castle ruin is on private land.
 Permission is required.